Stream Composer

 - Drag to move it; data commits on release.

-In the Overlay tab on the right, the + Add Component button opens a popover (rendered fixed-position so it escapes the pane's scroll) with the registered component types.
-Selecting one appends it to the current overlay and switches the right pane to the Component tab on that new component.
+Clicking + Add Component opens a popover (rendered fixed-position so it escapes the pane's scroll) with the registered component types.
+Selecting one appends it to the overlay and selects it.